Missing Links: 12 Rock And Metal Albums That Never Were

 The music business can be an unpredictable beast.
 Sometimes an amazing album arises out of the most unlikely of situations, while at others entire projects are abandoned, scrapped or lost.
 It might be down to tragedy, a collaboration that didn’t work out, an artist deciding to strike out in a different direction, or even the theft of the work in progress.
 Whatever the reason, there are plenty of wholly and partially completed albums that sadly never saw the light of day.

 Here are a dozen records that we’d love to get our hands on…

 Green Day – Cigarettes And Valentines

 This should have been the follow-up to 2000 album Warning and was pretty much in the bag when the master tapes were mysteriously stolen from the studio.
-It turned out to be a blessing in disguise though, as Green Day went on to create the hugely ambitious and career-defining masterpiece American Idiot.
-They have played title-track Cigarettes And Valentines live though, and another song, Too Much Too Soon, made an appearance as a B-side.
+It turned out to be a blessing in disguise, though, as Green Day went on to create the hugely ambitious and career-defining masterpiece American Idiot.
+However, they have played title-track Cigarettes And Valentines live, while another song, Too Much Too Soon, made an appearance as a B‑side.